majafilipsson/fake-news/README.md

 <!-- TODO:
         -create array for articles
-        -read about editorconfig
-        -create editorconfig

         -create 'function'/feature/way of ordering news items chronologically -create content files and fill with text -create image folder for images
         -read up on file_get_contents function and implement -figure out how to 'style' content which is stored in txt files

-        -decide on file structure and where everything should go

         -->